 A list of the technical condition monitoring system equipment, controlled parameters and frequency of their measurements, as well as standards of technical condition of the AMSS control items are developed by manufacturers and/or suppliers of the equipment.

-The substantiation of required control of the main AMSS is subject to special consideration by the Register in each particular case.
+Technical substantiation of required control of the main AMSS shall be agreed upon with the Register in each particular case.

 7.3 ALARMS